-(2) 'Where the agreement is of a value which the approval of Cabinet is required before it is signed by the accounting officer, the accounting officer shall not sign the agreement without approval of Cabinet'.5 b) Public Private Partnership agreement as defined by the Public Private Partnership Bill, 2012 is a written contract recording the terms of the Public Private Partnership concluded between a contracting authority and a private party.6 c) Parliament is empowered under clause 15(2) to appropriate money for Public Private Partnerships7.
+(2) 'Where an agreement is of a value for which the approval of Cabinet is required before it is signed by the accounting officer, the accounting officer shall not sign the agreement without approval of Cabinet'.5 b) Public Private Partnership agreement as defined by the Public Private Partnership Bill, 2012 is a written contract recording the terms of the Public Private Partnership concluded between a contracting authority and a private party.6 c) Parliament is empowered under clause 13(2) to appropriate money for Public Private Partnerships7.
 The clause provides as follows;

-The Committee observed this provision will safeguard Public Private Partnership agreements since the principle of collective reasonability shall prevail.
+The Committee observed that this provision will safeguard Public Private Partnership agreements since the principle of collective responsibility shall prevail.

-It's therefore an agreement or concession between Government and the private entities and hence an Executive function.
+It's therefore an agreement or concession between Government and private entities as a form of procurement and hence an Executive function.

-"(2) An accounting Officer shall not enter into an agreement that in any way binds the contracting authority to a future financial commitment or which results in a contingent liability, except where the future financial commitment or contingent liability is authorized by Parliament in the budget of the contracting authority."
+13 (2) An accounting Officer shall not enter into an agreement that in any way binds the contracting authority to a future financial commitment or which results in a contingent liability, except where the future financial commitment or contingent liability is authorized by Parliament in the budget of the contracting authority."